Close

 It is recommended to retake medical science courses such as physiology, biochemistry, or genetics, as these courses are needed to prepare you for success in the PA program.
 If your coursework is older than 7 years, but you utilize these sciences daily in your work, this may be sufficient for the program.
 Please contact paprogram@mercycollege.edu to ask your specific questions regarding this.

-As noted in the PA Program’s admission requirements, there are minimum and competitive thresholds.
 A competitive candidate will meet or exceed the competitive thresholds as listed below.

 Competitive Thresholds